Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### serviceAccountUsername

-This is the service account username to use when logging in using the "stored" endpoint.
-The stored endpoint allows you to log in using the configured service account and provide a displayName to identify the user you are logging in for.
+This is the service account user name to use when logging in using the "stored" endpoint.
+The stored endpoint allows you to log in using the configured service account and provide a display name (`displayName`) to identify the user you are logging in for.

 > **Note:**  This property must be overridden if you're using the "stored" endpoint.